Rubel CastleMichael Clarke Rubel (1940 - 2007)

 844 Live Oak Ave N, Glendora, California, 91741, United States

-Property is surrounded by high wall, but towers can be seen from the street.
+The property is surrounded by a high wall, but the towers can be seen from the street.
 Tours by appointment only.
 Contact Glendora Historical Society for information.

 About the Artist/Site

 Located in a single-family residential neighborhood in Glendora, California, approximately 20 miles east of Los Angeles, the Rubel Castle Historic District is a 1.7-acre environment consisting of a walled, 22,000-square-foot Castle Complex and adjacent, adaptively reused citrus buildings.
 Referred to as Rubel Castle, Rubelia, and Rubel Pharms, the property is named after its designer and builder, Michael Clarke Rubel (1940-2007).

 Michael Rubel was born in Glendora in 1940.
 The Rubel family had relocated to Southern California from New York in 1936.
 Rubel’s father, Henry Scott Rubel (aka Hal Raynor), was a successful comedy writer and musician for stage, radio, and motion picture productions, as well as an Episcopal Minister.
 He was under contract to Paramount Pictures, and also served as rector of Glendora’s Grace Episcopal Church until his death in 1946.
 Rubel’s mother, Dorothy Deuel, had been a chorus girl in New York, dancing for a time with the Greenwich Village Follies.